A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Introduction

 For instance, in hyperparameter selection, $F$ is the validation loss which is an average on the validation set and $G$ is the training loss which is an average on the training set.
 In single-level optimization, the finite sum structure has been widely leveraged to produce fast first-order algorithms that provably converge faster than gradient descent.
-These methods are the cornerstone of many successful machine learning applications.
-Among these algorithms, we can cite stochastic methods such as stochastic gradient descent \citep{Robbins1951, Bottou2010} and its variance-reduced variants such as SAGA~\citep{Defazio2014}, STORM \citep{Cutkosky2019} or SPIDER/SARAH \citep{Fang2018, Nguyen2017} that use only a handful of samples at a time to make progress.
-In order to get faster methods than full-batch approaches, it is natural to extend these methods to the bi-level setting.
-The main obstacle comes from the difficulty of obtaining stochastic approximations of $\nabla h(x)$ because of its structure \eqref{eq:grad_h}.
-In the literature, several strategies have been proposed to overcome this obstacle, and some works demonstrate that stochastic implicit differentiation based algorithms for solving \eqref{eq:bilevel_pb} have the same complexity as single-level analogous algorithms.
-For instance, ALSET from \citep{Chen2021} and SOBA from \cite{Dagreou2022} have the same convergence rate as stochastic gradient descent for smooth nonconvex single-level problems \cite{Ghadimi2013, Bottou2018}.
-Furthermore, \citet{Dagreou2022} show that SABA, an adaptation of SAGA algorithm \citep{Defazio2014}, has a sample complexity in $\calO((n+m)^{\frac23}\varepsilon^{-1})$ which is analogous to the sample complexity of SAGA for nonconvex single-level problems \citep{Reddi2016}.
+Among them, we can cite stochastic methods such as stochastic gradient descent (SGD) \citep{Robbins1951, Bottou2010} and its variance-reduced variants such as SAGA~\citep{Defazio2014}, STORM \citep{Cutkosky2019} or SPIDER/SARAH \citep{Fang2018, Nguyen2017} that use only a handful of samples at a time to make progress.
+To get faster methods than full-batch approaches, it is natural to extend these methods to the bilevel setting.
+The main obstacle comes from the difficulty of obtaining stochastic approximations of $\nabla h(x)$ because of its structure \eqref{eq:grad_h} which involves a Hessian inversion.
+Several strategies have been proposed to overcome this obstacle, and some works demonstrate that stochastic implicit differentiation-based algorithms for solving \eqref{eq:bilevel_pb} have the same complexity as single-level analogous algorithms.
+For instance, ALSET from \citet{Chen2021alset} and SOBA from \cite{Dagreou2022SABA} have the same convergence rate as SGD for nonconvex single-level problems \citep{Ghadimi2013, Bottou2018}.
+Also, \citet{Dagreou2022SABA} show that SABA, an adaptation of SAGA \citep{Defazio2014}, has an analogous sample complexity to its single-level counterparts for nonconvex problems \citep{Reddi2016saga}.

-However, in classical single-level optimization, it is known that neither of these algorithms is optimal: the SARAH algorithm~\citep{Nguyen2017} achieves a better sample complexity of $\calO(m^{\frac12}\varepsilon^{-1})$ with $m$ the number of samples.
-Furthermore, this algorithm is \emph{near-optimal} (i.e. optimal up to constant factors), because the lower bound for single-level non-convex optimization is also $\calO(m^{\frac12}\varepsilon^{-1})$ as proved by \citet{Zhou2019}.
-It is natural to ask if we can extend these results to bilevel optimization:
+Yet, in classical single-level optimization, it is known that neither of these algorithms is optimal: the SARAH algorithm~\citep{Nguyen2017} achieves a better sample complexity of $\calO(m^{\frac12}\varepsilon^{-1})$ with $m$ the number of samples.
+Furthermore, this algorithm is \emph{near-optimal} (\textit{i.e.} optimal up to constant factors) because the lower bound for single-level nonconvex optimization is $\Omega(m^{\frac12}\varepsilon^{-1})$ as proved by \citet{Zhou2019}.
+It is natural to ask if we can extend these results to bilevel optimization.